Cooperative federation: Agriculture

 Regional agricultural cooperatives, such as Land O'Lakes and the former Farmland Industries, are cooperative federations owned by local farmers' cooperatives.
-Like the Cooperative Group (above), Land O'Lakes is actually a hybrid of a primary and secondary cooperative.
+Like the Co-operative Group, Land O'Lakes is actually a hybrid of a primary and secondary cooperative.

 Cooperative party

-In some countries with strong cooperative sectors, such as the UK, cooperatives have organized parliamentary political parties to represent their interests.
-The British Cooperative Party is an example of such an arrangement.
+In some countries, such as the UK, cooperatives have organized parliamentary political parties to represent their interests.
+The British Co-operative Party is an example of such an arrangement.

 Other uses

 Cooperatives whose member owners are businesses, such as retailers' cooperatives, are sometimes called secondary cooperatives, even when their members are not themselves cooperatives.